 Smartphones these days are capable of doing more than you have expected but their ability is slightly capped by the power component like Battery.
 Smartphones are up to anything, have potential to do more.
 What’s stopping it?
-No, it’s not completely stopping but it can be a minimal concern getting bigger due to infusion of features in Smartphone.
+No, it’s not completely stopping but it can be a minimal concern getting bigger due to the infusion of features in Smartphone.

 While we may argue that Smartphone maker should pack a high capacity battery but it’s not the sole aspect.
 Android is one of the major mobile platforms and is also prone to battery problems.
 Surprised how?
 Yes, Java consumes more power than other scripts and doesn’t really make things simpler, though it’s powerful.